 Gyeongju is one of Korea’s top tourist destinations, so it’s hardly a surprise that there’s a whack of great accommodations here.
 Choosing where to stay in Gyoengju is fairly straightforward, especially when compared to bigger Korean cities like Seoul, Busan and Daegu.
 Here are a few of the best hotels in Gyeongju to get you started:

-- Apple Motel: No, you won’t find pictures of Steve Jobs or resident “geniuses” at this small but comfy hotel.
+- Apple House: No, you won’t find pictures of Steve Jobs or resident “geniuses” at this small but comfy hotel.
 The central location, within close walking distance to transportation connections, markets and top attractions like Tumuli Park, puts Gyeongju at your fingertips.

 - Chacharang Guesthouse: This little out-of-the-ordinary experience for your Gyeongju stay offers excellent value Korean-style rooms with heated floors and floor mats for sleeping.
 The royal tombs are within a 10-minute walk of the property.